Best SIP Trunk Providers 2026: Honest Review

 Flowroute (flowroute.com)

-What they are: A VoIP provider now owned by Intrado (West Corporation).
+What they are: A VoIP provider owned by BCM One since 2022 (previously West Corporation/Intrado).
 Flowroute offers SIP trunking and DIDs with a developer-friendly portal.

-Carrier status: Operates as part of Intrado’s carrier infrastructure.
+Carrier status: Operates on BCM One’s carrier infrastructure.

 Concurrent channels: Varies by account.